Crassula corallina subsp. macrorrhiza Toelken

-Crassula corallina subsp. macrorrhiza is a small succulent with a tuberous root and short, erect, or longer decumbent or prostrate branches.
-The main root is up to 0.5 inches (1.3 cm) in diameter.
-Leaves are up to 0.2 inches (0.5 cm) long, usually with rounded tips and covered with a white waxy coating.
-Flowers are small, star-shaped, creamy-white or yellow and appear in short panicles from spring to mid-summer.
+Crassula corallina subsp. macrorrhiza is a small succulent with a tuberous main root and short erect or longer decumbent or prostrate branches.
+The tuber is up to 0.5 inches (1.3 cm) in diameter.
+Leaves are gray-green to gray-brown with a white waxy coating, usually with a rounded tip, and up to 0.2 inches (0.5 cm) long.
+Flowers are small, star-shaped, creamy-white or yellow, and appear in short panicles from spring to mid-summer.

-The subspecific epithet "macrorrhiza" derives from the Greek "macro," meaning "large" and "rrhiza," meaning "root" and refers to the tuberous root of this subspecies.
+The subspecific epithet "macrorrhiza" derives from the Greek words "macro," meaning "large," and "rrhiza," meaning "root," and refers to the tuberous root of this subspecies.